sourcefrog/conserve/README.rst

 Manifesto
 *********

-* A conservative and robust design that prioritizes recall of data from backup.

-* Simple transparent formats with limited dependencies.

-  Even if there are bugs or failures in Dura or other systems, you should have the best chance of getting at least some data back.
+* The most important thing is that data be retrieved when it's needed;
+  within reason it's worth trading off other attributes for that.

+* The format should be robust: if some data is lost, it should still be possible to retrieve the rest of the tree.

+* Simple formats and conservative internal design, to minimize the risk of loss due to internal bugs.

 * Well matched for high-latency, limited-bandwidth, write-once cloud storage.
-Cloud storage typically doesn't have full filesystem semantics.
+Cloud storage typically doesn't have full filesystem semantics, but is very unlikely to have IO errors.

-* Optional encryption on storage, using gpg.
+* Optional storage layers: compression (bzip2/gzip/lzo), encryption (gpg), redundancy (Reed-Solomon).

 * Backups should always make forward progress, even if they are never given enough time to read the whole source or the whole destination.